Maleficent: Mistress of Evil: Plot

 Five years since King Stefan's death, (Note: As depicted in Maleficent.)
 Aurora has benevolently reigned as Queen of the Moors, alongside Maleficent as its powerful guardian and protector.
 Despite her service, the neighbouring kingdom of Ulstead, home to Aurora's boyfriend Prince Philip, still sees Maleficent as a dangerous villain.
 Diaval, Maleficent's raven and confidant, overhears Aurora accepting Philip's marriage proposal.
 When he relays this to Maleficent, she advises against the union, though Aurora vows to prove her wrong.

 Philip's parents, King John and Queen Ingrith, host an intimate dinner to celebrate.
 Maleficent maintains her composure after Ingrith tauntingly mentions Aurora's curse and Stefan's death.
 She openly claims Maleficent killed two human fairy poachers last seen near the Moors.
 When Ingrith carelessly dismisses Maleficent and Aurora's maternal bond, Maleficent reacts angrily and seemingly curses John, who suddenly falls into a deep slumber; Maleficent says she did not curse him, though Aurora disbelieves her.
-Philip urges his mother to awaken the King with a kiss; Ingrith resists, and her weak attempt fails because she doesn't love John.
+Philip urges his mother to awaken the King with a kiss; Ingrith resists, and her weak attempt fails because she does not love John.
 As Maleficent flees the castle, Ingrith's servant, Gerda, shoots Maleficent with an iron bullet.

 Wounded, Maleficent falls into the ocean and is rescued by a winged creature.
 She awakens in a cavern where fairies like herself have been in hiding.
 Among them is Conall, their peaceful leader who saved Maleficent, and Borra, who favors open conflict with humans and had killed the poachers.
 Maleficent is among the last creatures called Dark Fey, powerful fairies forced into hiding and nearly driven to extinct by human oppression.
 She is also the last descendant of the Phoenix, an ancient and powerful Dark Fey ancestor.
 Because Maleficent's magic is so powerful, Conall and Borra believe she is instrumental in ending the conflict with humans through peace or war.